knat/XData/README.md

 PM> Install-Package XDataDOM -Pre
 ```

-5) Open "Add New Item" dialog -> Visual C# Items -> XData -> Create a new XData Schema file, which contains all the demo schema in this article.
+5) Open "Add New Item" dialog box -> Visual C# Items -> XData -> Create a new XData Schema file, which contains all the demo schema in this article.

 6) Create a new XData Indicator file.
 The indicator file indicates the code should be generated in which C# namespaces: